NethermindEth/Forta-Agents/Umee-Bots/Stale-Price/README.md

 ## Alerts

 - UMEE-3
-  - Fired when any asset price stops being updated in a particular period.
+  - Fired when any asset price gets stale.
   - Severity is always set to "Medium"
   - Type is always set to "Suspicious"
   - Metadata contains:
     - `asset`: The address of the asset
     - `source`: The address of the source
-    - `referenceTimestamp`: The last time the bot checked the changed time
+    - `referenceTimestamp`: The latest price update timestamp for the asset

 ## Test Data